 By the later nineteenth century, the book seems to have moved downmarket, but it still attracted a range of readers.
 Often it included crude chromolithographs, with images of babies in the womb colored bright red (see image below).
 In Joyce’s Ulysses, Leopold Bloom looks at a copy of the Masterpiece on a Dublin bookstall, and describes images of “infants cuddled in a ball in bloodred wombs like livers of slaughtered cows”.
 Molly Bloom already had her own copy, which she called “Aristocrat’s Masterpiece”.9

 A fourteen-year-old Manchester girl, Mary Bertenshaw, first encountered the Masterpiece while working in a cap and hat factory during the First World War.
-Her friend Gladys brought in a copy, which Mary describes as a “secret book”.
+Her friend Gladys brought in a copy, which Mary described as a “secret book”.
 She and her workmates pored over the book at lunchtime in fits of giggles, until one day their boss caught them reading, much to their shame.
 Afterwards, they “felt dubious” about men and assiduously avoided walking anywhere near to what they knew to be the local venereal disease clinic.
 Historians have claimed that working-class girls like these demonstrated their virtue by remaining conspicuously ignorant of the facts of life.10 This story suggests that girls were certainly eager for knowledge, even if they might pretend innocence.
 A year later, Mary’s mother fell pregnant again.
 Mary recalled that she visualized the growing fetus inside her mother’s body from what she remembered of the Masterpiece illustrations.
 So for Mary Bertenshaw, the Masterpiece functioned in multiple ways: as a kind of entertainment; then a source of shame; and finally a source of biological knowledge.11

 It wasn’t just city girls like Mary who reached for the book.
-When the noted Shakespeare scholar A. L. Rowse went up to Oxford in the early 1920s, he never mentioned to his mother that he was studying Aristotle, because, as he explained, the name Aristotle, “would have meant to my mother, as secretly to Victorian women, his book on child-bearing: unmentionable”.
+When the noted Shakespeare scholar A. L. Rowse went up to Oxford in the early 1920s, he never mentioned to his mother that he was studying Aristotle, because, as he explained, the name Aristotle “would have meant to my mother, as secretly to Victorian women, his book on child-bearing: unmentionable”.
 But Rowse knew that the book was tucked away in her chest of drawers back in his home in rural Cornwall.12

 The work remained an iconic symbol of sexual knowledge for generations.
-In Evelyn Waugh’s Vile Bodies (1930), when a Customs Officer, office walls “lined with contraband pornography”, inspects Adam Fenwick-Symes’ books to make sure he is not bringing any forbidden works into the country, he does so with the help of a printed list, headed by “Aristotle, Works Of (Illustrated)”.13 In the mid-1950s, copies of the Masterpiece were for sale in a Charing Cross Road bookshop, piled high next to Marie Stopes’ Married Love (1918).14 In the 1970s, an East Anglian agricultural worker told an oral history interviewer that she knew about reproductive matters from what she called “Harry Tottle’s little book”.15
+In Evelyn Waugh’s Vile Bodies (1930), when a Customs Officer, his office walls “lined with contraband pornography”, inspects Adam Fenwick-Symes’ books to make sure he is not bringing any forbidden works into the country, he does so with the help of a printed list, headed by “Aristotle, Works Of (Illustrated)”.13 In the mid-1950s, copies of the Masterpiece were for sale in a Charing Cross Road bookshop, piled high next to Marie Stopes’ Married Love (1918).14 In the 1970s, an East Anglian agricultural worker told an oral history interviewer that she knew about reproductive matters from what she called “Harry Tottle’s little book”.15

 Although little-known today, Aristotle’s Masterpiece was the go-to book for generations of British and American readers, male and female, who wanted to know about sex and making babies.
 Long after medical theories about reproduction and childbirth had changed, the book continued to promise readers access to hidden secrets and titillating details, a promise whose luster seems to have remained bright until almost yesterday.